 For the second product on this list, we chose a grill that does its own thing, and is perfect for those who want to grill but don’t have much room for it.

 It’s the Fuego F24C Professional Propane Gas Grill, a compact grill at 24x24 inches which makes it perfect for use on balconies or patios.
 It breaks the mold of box-like grills with a pedestal-style circular design which contains 525 square inches of cooking area and includes 110 square inch warming rack.
+Its unique design earns it number two place in our list of best grills under $500.

 This grill trades its cooking power for compactness, however, having a lower BTU for this list at 26,500 per hour.